 Some building materials may be permanently damaged, as mold spores eat away at the porous structures.
 In such cases, our specialists remove these materials from the site.
 We also thoroughly clean the affected area.
 A customized mold prevention plan is developed.

 We are a reputable mold removal service equipped with environmentally safe cleaning agents and staffed by technicians knowledgeable in mold remediation.
-ServiceMaster Cleaning and Restoration is prepared to provide 24/7 emergency mold cleanup services to residential homeowners in Quincy, Illinois, West Central Illinois, and Northeast Missouri.
+ServiceMaster Cleaning and Restoration is prepared to provide mold removal services to homeowners in Quincy, Illinois, West Central Illinois, and Northeast Missouri.